nadahkhaledd/nadahkhaledd/README.md

 - 🌱 I’m currently learning **Fullstack/Backend development, Data Science, ML**

+- currently I am a software engineer intern at a software development company

 - Aspiring to Work in **Backend development, Fullstack development or Data Science projects**

 - 📫 How to reach me: **nadahkhaledd@gmail.com**